 Having to attend a Public Inquiry before the Traffic Commissioner can be a daunting experience.
 A bad outcome can have a serious impact on your livelihood and your reputation.

-Many operators approach Public Inquiries with trepidation and worry and its not hard to see why.
+Many operators approach Public Inquiries with trepidation and worry.
+Its not hard to see why.
 The call-in letter will usually contain a clear warning setting out the possible courses of action the Traffic Commissioner can take following the Inquiry.
 This can include revoking your licence, curtailing it, suspending it, and attaching conditions to it.
 In some cases, you could even be disqualified from holding one in the future.

 Below we highlight some of the things you can do to improve your chances Public Inquiry.